Set Current Location

 Fort Myers namesake beach is the real reason why tourists from across the country flock here especially during spring break and summer.
 Water sports in the form of jet skiing, wave runners, para-sailing and diving along with fishing charters keep the adventurous visitors occupied, while others can dine at one of the many ocean-facing bars and cafes.
 Concerts and festivals are a regular occurrence at this beach which assures something exciting to people of all ages.
 It is also the home-base of the annual American Sand Sculpting Championship.

 The J.N.
-"Ding" Darling Wildlife Refuge is 5,000 acres (2,023 hectares) of tidal wetlands and mangroves, home to more than 200 species of birds, 50 different species of reptiles and 32 mammals.
-The best (and busiest) times to come (especially for bird-watching) are November through April.
-Visitors can explore the park on a two-mile foot trail, hop aboard a canoe or ride their bike along the Wildlife Drive which has views of the water on both sides.
+"Ding" Darling Wildlife Refuge is 5,200 acres (2,104 hectares) of tidal wetlands and mangroves, home to more than 200 species of birds, 50 different species of reptiles and 32 mammals.
+The best and busiest times to visit, especially for bird-watching, are November through April.
+Visitors can explore the park on a two-mile foot trail (3.21 kilometers), hop aboard a canoe or ride their bike along the Wildlife Drive which has views of the water on both sides.
 Moreover, the drive to its location on Sanibel Island is a treat unto itself.

 Captiva Cruises offers daily cruises around Pine Island Sound, the Captiva Islands as well as Sanibel Island.
 There are several excursions available, some of which include dolphin tours, sunset cruises and half-day trips to nearby beaches.
 Captiva also offers private charters for corporate receptions or private parties and each vessel has cash bars.
 Some of the other highlighted attractions are the Nighttime Astronomy Cruise and the Marine Naturalist Adventure.